tupelo-shen/my_test/doc/linux/qemu/Linux_kernel_analysis/理解linux内核-4-中断和异常.md

     }
     spin_lock_irqrestore(&(irq_desc[irq].lock), flags);

 The function detects that an interrupt was lost by checking the value of the IRQ_PENDING flag.
 The flag is always cleared when leaving the interrupt handler; therefore, if the IRQ line is disabled and the flag is set, then an interrupt occurrence has been acknowledged but not yet serviced.
 In this case the hw_resend_irq() function raises a new interrupt.
 This is obtained by forcing the local APIC to generate a self-interrupt (see the later section “Interprocessor Interrupt Handling”).
 The role of the IRQ_REPLAY flag is to ensure that exactly one self-interrupt is generated.
 Remember that the __do_IRQ() function clears that flag when it starts handling the interrupt.

-<h4 id="4.6.1.7">4.6.1.7 中断服务程序</h4>
+<h4 id="4.6.1.9">4.6.1.9 中断服务程序</h4>

-<h4 id="4.6.1.8">4.6.1.8 动态分配IRQ线</h4>
+<h4 id="4.6.1.10">4.6.1.10 动态分配IRQ线</h4>

 As noted in section “Interrupt vectors,” a few vectors are reserved for specific devices, while the remaining ones are dynamically handled.
 There is, therefore, a way in which the same IRQ line can be used by several hardware devices even if they do not allow IRQ sharing.
 The trick is to serialize the activation of the hardware devices so that just one owns the IRQ line at a time.

 Before activating a device that is going to use an IRQ line, the corresponding driver invokes request_irq().
 This function creates a new irqaction descriptor and initializes it with the parameter values; it then invokes the setup_irq() function to insert the descriptor in the proper IRQ list.
-The device driver aborts the operation if setup_ irq() returns an error code, which usually means that the IRQ line is already in use by another device that does not allow interrupt sharing.
+The device driver aborts the operation if setup_irq() returns an error code, which usually means that the IRQ line is already in use by another device that does not allow interrupt sharing.
 When the device operation is concluded, the driver invokes the free_irq() function to remove the descriptor from the IRQ list and release the memory area.

 Let’s see how this scheme works on a simple example.
-Assume a program wants to address the /dev/fd0 device file, which corresponds to the first floppy disk on the system.*
-The program can do this either by directly accessing /dev/fd0 or by mounting a filesystem on it.
+Assume a program wants to address the /dev/fd0 device file, which corresponds to the first floppy disk on the system.* The program can do this either by directly accessing /dev/fd0 or by mounting a filesystem on it.
 Floppy disk controllers are usually assigned IRQ6; given this, a floppy driver may issue the following request:

     request_irq(6, floppy_interrupt,
             SA_INTERRUPT|SA_SAMPLE_RANDOM, "floppy", NULL);

-As can be observed, the floppy_interrupt() interrupt service routine must execute with the interrupts disabled (SA_INTERRUPT flag set) and no sharing of the IRQ (SA_ SHIRQ flag missing).
+As can be observed, the floppy_interrupt() interrupt service routine must execute with the interrupts disabled (SA_INTERRUPT flag set) and no sharing of the IRQ (SA_SHIRQ flag missing).
 The SA_SAMPLE_RANDOM flag set means that accesses to the floppy disk are a good source of random events to be used for the kernel random number generator.
 When the operation on the floppy disk is concluded (either the I/O operation on /dev/fd0 terminates or the filesystem is unmounted), the driver releases IRQ6:

     free_irq(6, NULL);

-To insert an irqaction descriptor in the proper list, the kernel invokes the setup_irq( ) function, passing to it the parameters irq_nr, the IRQ number, and new (the address of a previously allocated irqaction descriptor).
+To insert an irqaction descriptor in the proper list, the kernel invokes the setup_irq() function, passing to it the parameters irq_nr, the IRQ number, and new (the address of a previously allocated irqaction descriptor).
 This function:

 1. Checks whether another device is already using the irq_nr IRQ and, if so, whether the SA_SHIRQ flags in the irqaction descriptors of both devices specify that the IRQ line can be shared.
 Returns an error code if the IRQ line cannot be used.
 2. Adds *new (the new irqaction descriptor pointed to by new) at the end of the list to which irq_desc[irq_nr]->action points.
 3. If no other device is sharing the same IRQ, the function clears the IRQ_DISABLED, IRQ_AUTODETECT, IRQ_WAITING, and IRQ_INPROGRESS flags in the flags field of *new and invokes the startup method of the irq_desc[irq_nr]->handler PIC object to make sure that IRQ signals are enabled.

 Here is an example of how setup_irq() is used, drawn from system initialization.
 The kernel initializes the irq0 descriptor of the interval timer device by executing the following instructions in the time_init() function (see Chapter 6):

     struct irqaction irq0 =
         {timer_interrupt, SA_INTERRUPT, 0, "timer", NULL, NULL};
     setup_irq(0, &irq0);

 First, the irq0 variable of type irqaction is initialized: the handler field is set to the address of the timer_interrupt() function, the flags field is set to SA_INTERRUPT, the name field is set to "timer", and the fifth field is set to NULL to show that no dev_id value is used.
 Next, the kernel invokes setup_irq() to insert irq0 in the list of irqaction descriptors associated with IRQ0.

+<h3 id="4.6.2">4.6.2 CPU间中断处理</h3>

 <h2 id="4.7">4.7 软中断和Tasklet</h2>